TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/TemplavoilBest-practice/Index.rst

    Recommendation
          Create a page template using TemplaVoilà's wizard.
-Modify the Data Structure XML so localization is “Disabled”.
-In rare cases you might like the ability to localize some pages with entirely different structures of content elements in which case “Inheritance” is a good option.
+Modify the Data Structure XML so localization is "Disabled".
+In rare cases you might like the ability to localize some pages with entirely different structures of content elements in which case "Inheritance" is a good option.

-         Stay clear of “Separate” mode.
+         Stay clear of "Separate" mode.

 .. container:: table-row